hydraulic-institute/edb/readme.md

 In order to implement the redirect from `edl.pumps.org` do `datatool.pumps.org`, a file needed to be created for the **Netlify.com** app.

-The redirect files exist in `edb/root_specials/netlify`.
+The `_redirect*` files exist in `edb/root_specials/netlify`.
 One for production and one for beta.
-The build process will copy the `_redirect` file and deposit in the root directory of the `build` directory.
+The build process will copy the appropriate `_redirect` file and deposit in the root directory of the `build` directory.

 Prepping for Deployment:
 - In your development environment, stash any local changes you have